-Chicken jalfrezi is one of the easiest curries to make.
+Chicken jalfrezi is one of the easiest BIR curries to make.

-Chicken jalfrezi curry is the most popular curry in the UK Indian restaurants.
-That’s right, it’s not chicken tikka masala like many people think.
+Chicken jalfrezi curry is THE MOST POPULAR curry in the UK Indian restaurants.
+That’s right, it’s not chicken tikka masala like many people think but that’s still a close second.

-If you want to make a British Indian restaurant curry and you’re not sure which one to start with.
-This chicken jalfrezi curry could be it.
+If you want to make a British Indian restaurant (BIR) curry and you’re not sure which one to start with, this chicken jalfrezi curry could be it.

-This is not a traditional jalfrezi recipe like you might find in the cookbooks from the British Raj.
+This is not an authentic chicken jalfrezi recipe like you might find in the cookbooks from the British Raj.

 It keeps in the fridge for three days and freezes well.
 The small batch version works well too though it’s not as authentic.